 The social risks of the drug stem from the side effects.
 If people are often hostile and aggressive you don’t want to be around them.
 The use of the drug can lead to depression which makes people want to stay in more and become less social.

 Sometimes there is evidence of suicidal ideation after the abuse of the drug.
-When people become dependent on the drug it can wreak their bodies and their mental states.
-When they are in withdrawal they will have an increased heart rate, and their blood pressure will do up.
+When people become dependent on the drug, it can wreck their bodies and their mental states.
+When they are in withdrawal, they will have an increased heart rate and their blood pressure will go up.

 They are going to become more anxious as their body looks for the drug.
 Other withdrawal symptoms include cramps, sweating, depersonalization, muscle twitching, nightmares, and convulsions.

-Some people have a hard time realizing the drug they’ve been subscribed for their health problems are addictive and harmful.
+Some people have a hard time realizing the drug they’ve been prescribed for their health problems are addictive and harmful.
 When stopping the drug cold turkey you can have seizures and they can be fatal.
-Once someone has been addicted to the drug they need help to get off of it.
-Treatment needs to be administered by professionals and the individual needs to go to a drug detox center before going into rehab.
+Once someone has been addicted to the drug, they need help to get off of it.
+Treatment must be administered by professionals and the individual needs to go to a drug detox center before going into rehab.